experimentarium/times/docs/part-2/06-equations.md

 **C) Salvage Value of Surveillance Costs**

-Similarly to the salvaging of decommissioning costs, the basic salvage value fractions *S(k,m)* defined in *Result 1* at the beginning of Section 6.2.9 are used as the basis for the salvage value of surveillance costs.
+Similarly to the salvaging of decommissioning costs, the basic salvage value fractions $S(k,m)$ defined in *Result 1* at the beginning of Section 6.2.9 are used as the basis for the salvage value of surveillance costs.
 However, unlike with decommissioning costs, there is no need to make corrections for technology-specific discount rates, as the costs do not represent capital costs.
-In addition, the discounting to *EOH+1* must be made separately for each surveillance year.
+In addition, the discounting to $EOH+1$ must be made separately for each surveillance year.
 Note that only Cases 2 have surveillance costs.

 **Case 2.a:** ${ILED}_{t} > {ILED}_{Min,t}$ and ${ILED}_{t} + {TLIFE}_{t} \geq {D(t)}$